 Most of the approaches made to my office are closed quickly.
-Sixty nine percent of all approaches received in 2010-11 were able to be closed on the day of receipt.
-Most of these are non-jurisdictional complaints.
+Almost 70 per cent of all approaches received in 2011-12 were able to be closed on the day of receipt.
+Most of these were non-jurisdictional complaints.
+Eighty-eight per cent of approaches were closed within 7 days.

-Though non-jurisdictional complaints are generally quickly closed, they often present their own challenges for my staff.
+Though non-jurisdictional complaints are generally closed quickly, they often present their own challenges for my staff.
 Providing advice to persons approaching my office for help - sometimes by distraught persons who are at the end of their tether - about how and to whom they should address their concerns requires both patience and tact by my staff.

-Table 3 and chart 3.1 following sets out the detail of time taken to close approaches in 2010-11.
+Table 3 and chart 3 following set out the detail of time taken to close approaches in 2011-12.

-Table 3: Time taken to close approaches in 2010-11
+Table 3: Time taken to close approaches in 2011-12

-Time taken to close approaches Number closed
+Time taken to close approaches in 2011-12 Number closed

-Closed on day received 17,570
+Closed on day received 20,851

-Closed within 1 to 7 days 4,479
+Closed within 1 to 7 days 5,402

-Closed within 8 to 30 days 2,471
+Closed within 8 to 30 days 2,651

-Closed within 1 to 3 months 710
+Closed within 1 to 3 months 758

-Closed within 3 to 6 months 132
+Closed within 3 to 6 months 179

-Closed after 6 months 41
+Closed after 6 months 53

-Total approached closed in 2010-11 25,403
+Total approached finalised in 2011-12 29,894